The Science of Small Wins: Building Habits That Stick

 Culturally, we love the montage sequence.
 You know the one: the protagonist decides to change, catchy music plays, and in three minutes of screen time, they go from zero to hero.

 Real life doesn’t have a background score.
 When we set massive goals (“I will lose 50 pounds,” “I will write a novel in a month”) without a system to support them, we set ourselves up for failure.
 The gap between where we are and where we want to be is too wide.
-The moment motivation wanes—and it always does—we crash.
+When motivation wanes, we crash.

 The Loop: Hacking Your Psychology